theory-amsterdam/website-theory-amsterdam/content/authors/dadush/_index.md

 role: senior researcher
 bio: My core expertise is in the areas of combinatorial optimization and algorithmic game theory.
 A large part of my research is concerned with the development of efficient algorithms for optimization problems.
 Another part is about studying the impact of strategic behavior in large distributed systems.
 interests:
-  - Lattice Algorithms and the Geometry of Numbers
-  - Linear Programming and the Simplex Method
+  - convex optimization
-  - Extended Formulations
+  - lattice algorithms
-  - Algorithms for Integer Programming, Cutting Plane Methods
+  - algorithms for integer programming
-  - Convex Optimization
+  - convex geometry
-  - Asymptotic Convex Geometry

 social:
   - icon: link
     icon_pack: fas